palle-k/DL4S-WGAN-GP/README.md

 # Deep Convolutional WGAN-GP in DL4S

-This package contains an implementation of a Deep Convolutional Wasserstein-GAN with gradient penalty ([Gulrajani et al.](https://arxiv.org/abs/1704.00028)) in DL4S.
+This package contains an implementation of a Deep Convolutional Wasserstein-GAN with gradient penalty ([Gulrajani et al.](https://arxiv.org/abs/1704.00028)) in [DL4S](https://github.com/palle-k/DL4S).

 A Wasserstein-GAN replaces the discriminator with a critic, which can output values in the range (-infinity, infinity) instead of (0, 1).
-The critic is required to be 1-Lipschitz, which can either be achieved by weight clipping or using a gradient penalty as part of the loss term (which is more stable).
+The critic is required to be 1-Lipschitz, which can either be achieved by weight clipping or using a gradient penalty as part of the loss term (the latter of which is more stable).
-This implementation focusses on the latter.
+This implementation therefore focusses on the gradient penalty variant.

 Furthermore, it uses transposed convolutions and batch normalization in the generator as well as convolutions in the critic.